SuperOfficeDocs/superoffice-docs/docs/documents/office-365-document-integration/set-up.md

 > [!NOTE]
 > The *SuperOffice Archive* folder needs to be a **document library**, and this document library needs to be located on the root of the SharePoint site, and not as a sub-site or a virtual site.
 See [troubleshooting tips][7] for more information.

-1. Open Microsoft 365 and log in as an admin user, go to Microsoft 365 “Admin”.
+1. Open Microsoft 365 and log in as an admin user, go to Microsoft 365 "Admin".

 ![x][img6]

-2. Go to SharePoint under “Microsoft 365 admin center” -> Admin centers
+2. Go to SharePoint under "Microsoft 365 admin center" -> Admin centers

 ![image18cb.png][img7]